 Beth Unverzagt has served as the Director of OregonASK since 2005.
 Beth coordinates state level efforts around afterschool and summer programming, including OregonASK’s STEM system building eforts.
 Beth also educates policy makers, local and state representatives, educational stakeholders and afterschool professionals around the issues and resources for the field of afterschool and advocates for systemic change within statewide systems. in 2016, she received the White House Champions of Change award, for her work in summer learning.

 Quality Improvement Coordinator

-Susan is a Quality Improvement Specialist for OregonASK.
+Susan (formerly Hamann) is a Quality Improvement Specialist for OregonASK.
 She is a Master Trainer through the Oregon Registry and creates and delivers training for afterschool providers.
 She travels to afterschool programs all over Oregon to observe and assess program quality through Oregon’s Quality Standards for Afterschool and Summer Programs.
 Susan also supports school-age childcare programs in Oregon’s Quality Rating & Improvement System (QRIS).

 Policy and Outreach Coordinator

 Bethany has an Associate Degree in Early Childhood Education and Bachelor’s in Social Work.
 Bethany takes great interest in policy and community development, building a keen awareness of social justice issues.
 In 2012, Bethany started with OregonASK as an AmeriCorps VISTA, working on financial sustainability with federally funded afterschool programs.
 Since, she became the lead coordinator for the Oregon Girls Collaborative Project in 2014 and a White Riley Peterson Fellow in 2015.
 These roles have allowed her to focus efforts on supporting girls in STEM, increasing advocacy efforts to support summer learning, and facilitating partnerships across the state as OregonASK continues to build awareness and support for expanded learning opportunities.